Blair2004/tendoo-cms/about.md

-# You're using Tendoo CMS 3.0.9
+# You're using Tendoo CMS 3.1.1
 This is a brand new release of Tendoo CMS, with auto update feature.

 ### What's new ?

-- Add db error handling
-- Renaming controller
-- Add new route
-- Update Tendoo_Controller
-- Renaming "POST" name attributes

 ### Bug Fix

+- Migration